dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
-Structurally, a word has regular expression `[a-z][a-z_0-9]*`.
-That is, it consists of alphanumerics and the underscore, and must start with an alpha.
-There is no size limit, but words should be small in practice.
-The definition for a word must be a valid Awelon subprogram and be acyclic, i.e. having no direct or indirect dependency on itself.
+Syntactically, a word has regex `[a-z][a-z0-9-]*`.
+That is, a word consists of lower case alphanumerics and hyphens, and starts with an alpha.

+The formal meaning of a word within Awelon code is equivalence to its definition.
+But words are often given special connotations in context of an environment.
+For example, `foo-doc` may associate documentation with word `foo`, or `main` may serve as the default entry point for a monadic process.

 ## Natural Numbers